Tacticode/user-documentation/docs/game/talents.md

 ## Warrior

+The Warrior is a physical class designed to deal physical damages ignoring a part of the target defences.

+This is one of the two Orc branches and is located next to Elf race.

+You can find this class on the bottom part of the tree.

 ### Smash *(active)*

 <img alt="Smash" src="../img/skills/smash.png" style="margin: 0; padding: 0; float: right;">

+Smash makes the user hit the ground in front of him, dealing [2 x strength] physical damages to all entities in a line.

+* Range: 1 - 1
+* Area of effect: 2 cells
+* Cooldown: 2 turns
+* Line of sight?: Yes

 ### Bladestorm *(active)*

 <img alt="Bladestorm" src="../img/skills/bladestorm.png" style="margin: 0; padding: 0; float: right;">

+Bladestorm creates a storm of blades around the user, dealing [1 x strength] physical damages to all nearby entities.

+* Range: -
+* Area of effect: 2 cells
+* Cooldown: 1 turns
+* Line of sight?: Yes

 ### Enhanced Sword *(active)*

 <img alt="Enhanced Sword" src="../img/skills/enhanced-sword.png" style="margin: 0; padding: 0; float: right;">

+Enhanced Sword will make your next physical attack ignore the physical and magical defences of the targets.

+The attack also deals an additional [strength x intelligence x 0.05] physical damages.

+&nbsp;

 ### Penetration *(passive)*

 <img alt="Penetration" src="../img/skills/penetration.png" style="margin: 0; padding: 0; float: right;">

+Penetration makes your physical attacks ignore 20% of the target physical defence.

+&nbsp;

 ### Avenger *(passive)*

 <img alt="Avenger" src="../img/skills/avenger.png" style="margin: 0; padding: 0; float: right;">

+Avenger increases the physical damages dealt based on the bearer missing health.

+Each physical attack deals an additional [strength x (1 - curHP / totHP)] physical damages.

 &nbsp;